Mary Stuart (actress): Early years

 Stuart was born Mary Stuart Houchins in Miami, Florida, on July 4, 1926, to Guy M. and Mary (née Stuart) Houchins.
 She grew up in Tulsa, Oklahoma.
 Stuart started performing in her youth, and at the age of 9 she was selected by Count Basie Orchestra to perform with them at two of their shows.
 Her eventual stage name was her mother's maiden name.

 Stuart graduated from Tulsa Central High School and attended the University of Tulsa, where she majored in speech and drama, before embarking on her professional career.
 She was a member of Delta Delta sorority at the university.
 She worked briefly for the Tulsa Tribune newspaper and worked with the Tulsa Little Theater.

 She left home at age 17 for New York City.
 Upon arriving in New York she worked as a model and nightclub photographer at the Roosevelt Hotel.

-While working at the hotel, Stuart met producer Joe Pasternak.
+While working at the hotel, Stuart met film producer Joe Pasternak.
 After a screen test, Pasternak told Stuart "you can't sing, you can't walk, but there is something that you have.
 Let's figure out what it is."
-She signed a seven-year contract with MGM in 1946.
+She signed a seven-year contract with Metro-Goldwyn-Mayer in 1946.